T32 Critical Care Research Training

 NIH funding for this position requires that trainees hold either U.S. citizenship or permanent residence.

-Research will be based within the Emory Critical Care Center, which is associated with the following hospitals in the Atlanta area: Emory University Hospital (an academic facility), Grady Memorial Hospital (public), Atlanta Veterans Affairs Medical Center (federally-funded), Children's Healthcare of Atlanta at Egleston (pediatric), and Emory University Hospital Midtown (community/academic hybrid).
+Research will be based within the Emory Critical Care Center, which is associated with the following hospitals in the Atlanta area: Emory University Hospital (an academic facility), Grady Memorial Hospital (public), Atlanta Veterans Affairs Medical Center (federally-funded), Children's Healthcare of Atlanta at Egleston (pediatric), Emory University Hospital Midtown (community/academic hybrid), and Emory Decatur Hospital (community/academic hybrid).

 Salary will be based upon NIH guidelines for postdoctoral compensation.
 Candidates will also receive a full package of benefits from Emory University.